Sustainable Ranching Initiative

 Two women stand on prairie with cattle herd

-WWF’s Sustainable Ranching Initiative (SRI) was established in 2011 with the goal of developing long-term partnerships with ranchers, rural communities, and landowner-led organizations in the Northern Great Plains (NGP) to benefit the grassland ecosystem.
-The NGP spans over 180 million acres (about twice the area of California), five US states—Montana, Wyoming, North Dakota, South Dakota, and Nebraska—and two Canadian provinces—Alberta and Saskatchewan.
-It is one of only four remaining intact temperate grasslands in the world.
+WWF’s Sustainable Ranching Initiative (SRI) was established in 2011 to develop long-term partnerships with ranchers, rural communities, and landowner-led organizations in the Northern Great Plains to benefit the grassland ecosystem.
+This sweeping landscape spans over 180 million acres across five US states—Montana, Wyoming, North Dakota, South Dakota, and Nebraska—and two Canadian provinces—Alberta and Saskatchewan.
+About twice the area of California, the Northern Great Plans is one of only four remaining relatively intact temperate grasslands in the world.
+In 2025, our program expanded and now seeks opportunities across the entire Great Plains—700 million acres across Indigenous Nations, Canada, the United States, and Mexico.

-About one fifth of all US beef cows originate from ranches within the NGP’s five US state region.
-These ranches overlap with the areas that have been identified as supporting the region’s highest levels of plant and wildlife biodiversity.
+About one-fifth of all US beef cows originate from ranches in the five US states in the Northern Great Plains.
+Many privately owned livestock ranches overlap with the areas that have been identified as supporting the region’s highest levels of plant and wildlife biodiversity.
 In other words, both the ranching community and wildlife depend on well-managed, intact grasslands.

-However, millions of acres of grasslands in the NGP are being destroyed every year.
-Grasslands are one of the least protected and most at-risk biomes on the planet, and as they disappear, so do the wildlife habitat and critical ecosystem services they provide.
-The NGP provides critical habitat for a diversity of endemic and migratory wildlife species, including a variety of grassland-nesting birds, migratory ungulates such as elk and pronghorn, and pollinators.
+Grasslands are one of the least protected and most at-risk biomes on the planet, and as they disappear, so does the wildlife habitat and critical ecosystem services they provide.
+The grasslands of the Great Plains provide essential habitat for a diversity of endemic and migratory wildlife species, including hundreds of grassland-nesting birds, migratory ungulates such as elk, mule deer and pronghorn, and pollinators.

 Savannah Sparrow and Cow, South Dakota

-Since 2009, over 33 million acres of grasslands were plowed to make way for crop production across the US and Canadian portions of the Great Plains.
-At times, this rate of habitat destruction has rivaled deforestation in the Brazilian Amazon.
-Because over 94 million acres of the NGP are privately owned and managed, mostly by ranching families, ranching operations provide one of the best lines of defense against grassland loss.
+However, every year millions of acres of grassland are being plowed-up and converted to row crop agriculture or lost to woody plant encroachment, with the majority occurring across the Great Plains.
+At times, this rate of habitat destruction has outpaced deforestation in the Brazilian Amazon.
+Because most of the Great Plains are privately owned and managed, primarily by ranching families, ranching operations provide one of the best lines of defense against grassland loss.
 Sustainably managed grazing systems are often beneficial to wildlife species, providing a variety of plant communities and habitat structure throughout the year.

 Grasslands evolved to be grazed.
-The feeding activities of herbivores provide patches of vegetation across the landscape which wildlife utilizes, breaks dry ground allowing water to be absorbed into the soil, and returns nutrients and organic matter to the soil through manure.
+The feeding activities of herbivores provide patches of vegetation across the landscape which wildlife uses, break dry ground allowing water to be absorbed into the soil, and return nutrients and organic matter to the soil through manure.
 Without an abundance of grazing animals to manage plant growth, grasslands become threatened by the spread of invasive plants and can trend towards monocultures of more aggressive and non-native plant species.
 Intact grasslands not only conserve biodiversity, but ensure cleaner streams, and more carbon stored in the soil.
-Sustainable beef production also provides many social benefits by supporting rural communities that can provide consumers with ecologically conscious and nutrient dense food options.
+More sustainable beef production also provides many social benefits by supporting rural communities that can provide people with ecologically conscious and nutrient dense food.

-Livestock producers in the NGP face many natural and economic challenges.
+Livestock producers in the Great Plains face many natural and economic challenges.
 Climate change, which has resulted in increased periods of sustained drought and other extreme weather events, causes many financial challenges for ranching families.
 Livestock producers also face limited options on where to sell their beef, as the meat packing industry becomes more consolidated.
-In addition, US agricultural policies, additional market pressures, and new technologies that incentivize grassland plow-up for cropland, have led to accelerated grassland loss and conversion.
+In addition, US agricultural policies, additional market pressures, and new technologies that incentivize grassland plow-up for cropland, have led to accelerated grassland destruction.

 What WWF is Doing

-SRI works with landowners, rancher-led local organizations, corporations, industry groups, NGOs, and government agencies to protect grasslands from conversion to cropland, increase adoption of regenerative grazing practices, support forward thinking land managers, and restore cropland or degraded lands back to native grasslands.
+SRI works with landowners, rancher-led local organizations, corporations, industry groups, non-governmental organizationss, and government agencies to prevent grassland from being converted to cropland, increase adoption of regenerative grazing practices, support forward-thinking land managers, restore cropland or degraded lands back to native grasslands, and restore wetlands.

-WWF’s SRI geographic focal region is north-central and eastern Montana, northwestern South Dakota, the Nebraska Sandhills, and northeastern Wyoming due to their intact nature, high biodiversity, and existing relationships with rancher-led organizations.
+Historically, WWF’s SRI geographic focal region is north-central and eastern Montana, northwestern South Dakota, the Nebraska Sandhills, and northeastern Wyoming due to the intact grassland ecosystem, high biodiversity, and strong relationships with rancher-led organizations.
+However, the program is now exploring new partnerships and opportunities across the full Great Plains.

 Purple coneflowers on working rangeland, 33 Ranch, South Dakota, USA